ThoughtWorksAustralia/AndroidBootcampProject/README.md

   1. Enter activity_hello as the layout name
   1. Change the Package Name to com.thoughtworks.androidbootcamp or something that's relevant to you.
 Note that a device can carry only one application from any given package, and the Google Play store will only list one application per package.
   1. Select Navigation Type: Action Bar Spinner
+1. If you previously had a version of Android installed on your machine, you may need to use Android's [SDK manager](http://developer.android.com/tools/help/sdk-manager.html) to install Build Tools v19.
 1. (Optional) Download and install [Genymotion](https://cloud.genymotion.com/page/launchpad/download/)
   1. Create an account on the [Genymotion cloud](https://cloud.genymotion.com/page/customer/login/)
   1. (Mac only) Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)